 I certainly wouldn't mind seeing a personal demonstration as a replay of that.
 Indeed I would like to see God's inventive hand dividing the single Pangian continent during the great flood.
 God likes doing a crossword puzzle now and then too.
 I shouldn't begrudge God his very own diversity.
 By God some day, I may not always be bored at board games.
-And definitely up in one of God’s treehouses.
+And definitely high in one of God’s surface treehouses, maybe with you.

 The year's first of two Daylight Savings Times is coming up here.
 Both of my dear grandmothers poo-pood the annual manipulatons of time, each saying it was silly.
 The American Barbecue Association as I heard it requested the recent adjustment.
 Where the early one is now earlier and the later one is now later.
-That helps them.
+That helps them; the cows disliked it.